 A four-year varsity letterwinner at Mount Si High School for head coach Elliott Cribby... batted .360 with three doubles, one triple, nine home runs, 21 RBI and nine stolen bases as a senior... season was highlighted by leading team to 3A Washington State championship with a 22-3 overall record... first team All-Kingco... first team All-State...
 3A Washington State Tournament Most Valuable Player...
 Washington Gold Glove Infield...
 WIAA State Player of the Week...
 Snoqualmie Valley Player of the Month (June 2011)... senior season also highlighted by hitting three home runs in a game and with two walk-off home runs... as a junior batted .350 with eight doubles, three home runs, 22 RBI and 10 stolen bases...
 2010 second team All-Kingco... as a sophomore batted .426 with one double, one home run, 20 RBI and seven stolen bases...
 2009 second team All-Kingco... as a freshman batted .274 with four doubles and five stolen bases... honorable mention All-Kingco... a four-time Gold Glove Award winner.

-Timothy Benjamin Proudfoot... born March 23, 1993, in Bellevue, Wash... son of Dean and Jody Proudfoot... has six siblings, including older brothers Brandon, Jordan and Nicholas, older sister Bethany and younger sisters Alyssa and Katrina... brother, Brandon, is a professional golfer... an undeclared major at Texas Tech with a focus in mass communications, wildlife management and sociology.
+Timothy Benjamin Proudfoot... born March 23, 1993, in Bellevue, Wash... son of Dean and Jody Proudfoot... has six siblings, including older brothers Brandon, Jordan and Nicholas, older sister Bethany and younger sisters Alyssa and Katrina... brother, Brandon, is a professional golfer... a university studies major at Texas Tech with a focus in mass communications, wildlife management and sociology.